magnoliaaiexperts/TRACE-CRM/Readme.md

 To Update the Chatbot: No changes are needed in the HTML.
 All chatbot configuration, training, and appearance settings are managed directly from your Chatbase.co dashboard.

-5. Deployment
+4. Vercel Deployment Guide
-Since this is a static website with no backend dependencies, deployment is very simple.
-You can host it on any static web hosting provider like Vercel, Netlify, or GitHub Pages.
+This project is a static site and is easy to deploy on Vercel.

+Step 1: Prepare Your Files
+Ensure your project folder contains the following three files:

+index.html (The main landing page file)

+vercel.json (The Vercel configuration file)

+README.md (This file)

+Step 2: Deploy to Vercel
-Push to GitHub: Ensure your project is pushed to a GitHub repository.
+Push to GitHub: Upload your project folder to a new GitHub repository.

-Import Project on Hosting Provider:
+Import Project on Vercel:

-Log in to your Vercel (or other) account.
+Log in to your Vercel account.

+Click "Add New..." -> "Project".

-Import the project from your GitHub repository.
+Select and import your GitHub repository.

-The build settings can usually be left as the default for a static site.

-Deploy: Trigger the deployment.
-Your site will be live.
+Configure Project:

+Vercel will automatically detect the static nature of the site.
+The default settings should be correct.

+There are no environment variables to add.

+Deploy: Click the "Deploy" button.

+Vercel will now build and deploy your site.
+Your landing page will be live in minutes.